Snowflake-Labs/sfquickstarts/site/sfguides/src/recommendation_engine_aws_sagemaker/recommendation_engine_aws_sagemaker.md

     --type "String" \
     --value "<your_snowflake_password>" \
 ```
-If successful, you’ll get an output like so:
+If successful, you’ll get an output like this below, you could have versions greatere than 1 if you have used the ssm settings before:

 ```
 {